-- 1. Lightly lubricate the bearing bore and slide bearing into the proper position on the shaft.
+- Lightly lubricate the bearing bore and slide bearing into the proper position on the shaft.
 Sling the rotor assembly into place and loosely bolt the bearings in place. - 2.
-When bearings are in place, shim appropriately and torque the base bolts using values from the Tightening Torque table on page 9.
-Tighten the collar setscrews to manufacturer's specification.
-The setscrews on both bearings should be aligned with one another.
-If the bearing has an adapter mount, hand tighten the locknut to establish the "zero" point.
-Next, tighten the number of turns per the instructions furnished with the bearing.
-Rotate by hand to be sure the bearings and shaft rotate freely.
+When bearings are in place, shim appropriately and torque the base bolts using values from the Tightening Torque table on page 8.
+Tighten the collar set screws to manufacturer's specification.
+The set screws on both bearings should be aligned with one another. - 3.
+Unless the user orders differently, bearings are lubricated in the factory with a lithium complex, NLGI grade 2 grease.
+Refer to the bearing lubrication schedule below.